 - Type: netsh int tcp set global autotuninglevel=normal

-- Press Enter, you should receive an “OK.” message.
+- By pressing Enter, you should receive an “OK.” message.

 - Reboot your computer for this change to take effect.

 Here are gathered some of the performance boost tricks I’ve tested, and I think you could also try and see if it helps to gain a bit smoother performance and fewer problems at your own risk.
 If you realize that no change happens to your performance, always change the settings you made back to default ones.
 I’m using all the tricks introduced below with everything as described on the Best Graphics Settings Guide as well, and I’m really happy with the overall performance of the MSFS.